hsmgowtham/RCM-Risk-Mitigator-Pipeline/README.md

 The file includes key columns such as Procedure Code Category, CPT Codes, Procedure Code Descriptions, and Code Status, which provide details about medical procedures, their codes, descriptions, and status.

 **Azure SQL DB**
-1. Patients - Patient Information
+1. Patient Information
 2. Encounters - Patient encounter with provider information (encounter type, date, providerid, department_id, etc.)
-3. Providers - Provider Information (general information, department, specilization, etc.)
+3. Providers - Provider Information (general information, department, specialization, etc.)
-4. Departments - Department Informtion
+4. Departments - Department Information
 5. Transactions - Transaction made by patient for services received (id, type, servicedate, provider, visittype, amount, amountype, claim, etc.)

+Note: Source Data on SQL DB is generated using the Faker Module.
+There might not be any nulls and proper relationships between these tables.
+The objective of this project was to design and build end to end using best practices

 ---
-### High Level Design
+### High-Level Design
 <img width="909" alt="image" src="https://github.com/user-attachments/assets/9f598991-202e-4f10-8237-ded445dafe3a" />

 ---